Quelklef/slack-elobot/README.md

 > print leaderboard

-to see the top 10 players.
+to see all players in descending rank.

 ### See Pending Matches